dubada01/SWTORCombatParser/README.md

 ##TODO

-Improve the Death Review Window, want to add the ability to see damage taken across all players in the raid.
+- Improve the Battle Review Window, want to add the ability to see damage taken across all players in the raid.
 By Ability, and source.
-Need to add some good Revan 3rd floor overlay to show the clock and where the aberrations spawn
+- Need to add some good Revan 3rd floor overlay to show the clock and where the aberrations spawn
+- Make it so that you can easily see who initiated combat
+- Figure out how to fix the totals row for various columns in the DataGrid
+- I want make it so you can access the battle review by right clicking on a boss kill that you actually killed (vs the chin button on wipes)